aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Insides.md

 If this is true, it overrides the camera system more by setting instance.`camtarget` to the `insides`'s transform when entering it.
 It will be reset to the `player`'s transform when exiting the inside

 ## Outside fading
 During the course of entering or exiting an inside, FixedUpdate can fade in or out RenderSettings.`skybox` and all `render` who will also end up being disabled using a tracking field called `fadeammount`.
+It is contained in a method called UpdateInsideColor which receives a targetalpha parameter which is the opacity targetted depending if inside or outside (1.0 if outside, 0.0 if inside).

 Normally, none of the `render` should be in any inside so it's effectively fading in and out the "outside".
 This involves the `fadingspeed` configuration field which is the fraction of TieFramerate to use in FixedUpdate when updating `fadeammount` when entering or exiting an inside.

 This fading logic is relatively complex because it doesn't always happen and is incorrectly intertwined with other unrelated graphical features.
 For the fading to happen in general, all the following conditions must be fufilled (they don't do anything in practice however because the maps in which these would apply don't have any `insides` defined):